OSC/ood-documentation/source/installation/resource-manager/slurm.rst

   .. warning::
     Using the ``cluster`` option is discouraged.
 This is because maintenance outages on the Slurm DB will propogate to Open OnDemand.
-Instead sites should use different ``conf`` files for each cluster to limit maintanence outages. bin
+Instead sites should use different ``conf`` files for each cluster to limit maintenance outages. bin
   The path to the Slurm client installation binaries. conf